ercode1337/talkano/README.md

-# talkano
+# pdftranslate
-Talkano is a website, where strangers can connect anonymously.
+Software that translates the content of a given pdf file